finsterniz/pm_assist/README.md

 ---
 ### 7. Manage context
+**/goto <number i>**

-**/goto <number i>**: Each round of conversation gets assigned a number.
+Each round of conversation gets assigned a number.
 Using this command, you can return to a specific conversation and continue from there.
 This command enables GPT to forget the conversation that happened after the i-th conversation.

 Example: # Go to the third conversation and implement the first solution
 ```bash